Men's Health Month And Movember: Raising The Profile Of Men's Health One Stache At A Time

 The Movember Foundation is a global foundation committed to changing the face of men’s health.
 They achieve this by challenging men to grow a moustache during November and to spark conversation and raise funds specifically for prostate cancer, testicular cancer, and mental health problems.

-From humble beginnings in 2003 when in Melbourne, Australia 30 men grew moustaches, to now, Movember has raised over $715 million and has funded more than 800 programs in over 21 countries saving and improving lives of men affected by prostate or testicular cancers or mental health problems.
+From humble beginnings in 2003 when in Melbourne, Australia, 30 men grew moustaches, to now, Movember has raised over $1.6 billion and has funded more than 1,250 programs in over 20 countries, saving and improving the lives of men affected by prostate cancer, testicular cancer, and mental health issues.

 How Do I Get Involved?